RuiLuoAstro/frb_normlf/README.md

 If you would like to use this package to do FRB statistics, please cite the paper [Luo et al. 2018a](http://adsabs.harvard.edu/abs/2018MNRAS.481.2320L)

 ## Dependancies
-**Python 2.7.x**: NOT 3.x.x, unless you would like to transform the cod in 2.7.x to 3.x.x
+**Python 2.7.x**: NOT 3.x.x, unless you would like to transform the code from 2.7.x to 3.x.x

 **Numpy**: version 1.14.5 at least